Back to Blog

 • Insurance undertakings.
 Life insurance providers and intermediaries distributing life insurance products.

 The critical detail: you do not need to be headquartered in the EU.
 If you serve EU/EEA customers, you are in scope.
-A U.S.-based fintech with European users, a Singapore-based crypto exchange accepting EU sign-ups, or a UK payment processor still handling euro-denominated transactions post-Brexit -- all fall under the regulation's reach if they serve EU customers through passporting or direct provision of services.
+A U.S.-based fintech with European users, a Singapore-based crypto exchange accepting EU sign-ups, or a UK payment processor still handling euro-denominated transactions post-Brexit -- all fall under the guidelines' reach if they serve EU customers through passporting or direct provision of services.

 Phonetic matching converts names to codes based on pronunciation, so names that sound alike produce identical or similar codes.
 Established algorithms include Soundex (the oldest, dating back to the 1920s), Metaphone and Double Metaphone (more accurate for English), and Beider-Morse (designed specifically for cross-language name matching).
 A system using phonetic matching would correctly identify "Qadhafi" and "Gaddafi" as potential matches because both produce similar phonetic codes.